goat-community/goat-docs/docs/toolbox/accessibility_indicators/oev_gueteklassen.md

 <div class="step">
   <div class="step-number">6</div>
   <div class="content">As soon as the calculation process is finished, the resulting layers will be added to the map.
 The results consist of one layer called <b>"ÖV-Güteklassen"</b>, showing the Public Transport Quality Classes, and one layer called <b>"ÖV-Güteklassen Stations"</b> which provides all stations that were used for the calculation of this indicator.
-The station points that are visualized in grey have a too low service frequency and thus do not contribute to any Public Transport Quality Class.
+The station points that are visualized in grey have a service frequency that is too low and thus do not contribute to any public transport quality class.
   <p></p>
   If you click on an "ÖV-Güteklassen" item on the map, you will see further details such as its pt_class and pt_class_number, which indicate <a href="#calculation">the quality of public transport</a>.</div>
 </div>